icsrobotics/19866-FTC_2021-2022/README.md

 - Common Errors:
   - When building the project via Gradle, the computer has to be connected to the actual internet.
 (This should not be a common error and I hate that it is)
 - To reach the actual code go to the TeamCode Folder > src > main > java > org > firstinspires > ftc > teamcode
+- If anyone wants to learn programming, learn Java (main language used in FTC) and learn FTC software.
+It's not that hard to find tutorials.

 ## Miscellanous
 - [FTC Robot Controller GitHub Page](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki)